KaidongLi/ku731-p02-shakspear/README.md

 ## Improvement

-I added information about lines happenning before and after each line
+I added information about lines happenning before and after each line.
+And the accuracy is improved.